lizawilliamson050/notes/README.md

 # 2023-12-22
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems are prone to errors and hard to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember, code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization."

+# 2023-12-23
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Secondly, planning ahead is crucial.
+Before starting a project, think about the end goal and break it down into smaller tasks.
+Creating a plan will make it easier to stay focused and on track.
+You can use tools like Trello or Asana to help with project management and task tracking.
+Planning ahead will also help prevent last-minute panic and stress.
+ --
+ Additionally, staying organized is essential.
+Keep your code, files, projects, etc. well-organized and labeled.
+Using version control systems like Git can help keep track of your changes and make collaborating with others on projects much easier.
+Organizing and labeling your files will save you time and frustration in the long run.